shifat514/shifat514/README.md

 # Hi, I'm Shifat 👋

-Frontend Engineer building complex web interfaces for healthcare and fintech products.
-Vue.js specialist with a strong eye for design and UX.
+Frontend Engineer  with a strong eye for design and UX building complex web interfaces for healthcare and edtech products.

 Currently working on **Zeda CTMS** — a Clinical Trial Management System used by global healthcare clients.